Jannick-v/deep-learning-for-human-part-discovery-in-images/README.md

 ```

 This script downloads VOC 2010 dataset (<http://host.robots.ox.ac.uk/pascal/VOC/voc2010/VOCtrainval_03-May-2010.tar>) and the authors' original dataset (<http://www2.informatik.uni-freiburg.de/~oliveira/datasets/Sitting.tar.gz>).
+The pascal parts annotation list.
+(VOC2010 = pascal dataset!)

 ## Model

 You can download pre-trained FCN model from [here](https://drive.google.com/open?id=0BxSyYt1jT6LhUlhITjdicDFyNHM).
+(but delete the weird extention such that only the .pkl extention remains)

 We will use weights of this model and train new model on VOC dataset.